Fees & FAQs

 How much do sessions cost?

-My session rate is currently £60.
-I accept internet banking and cash payments.
-I am also a registered provider with AXA Health, Aviva, Vitality and WPA.
+My standard session rate is £60.
+I have a small number of reduced cost spaces for those on a low income.
+I am also a registered provider with AXA Health, Aviva, Vitality, Allianz and WPA.

 How often will we meet?